 Day one of your Iceland itinerary will be the day you land.
 If coming from North America, you will likely arrive in the morning hours, leaving you a good part of the day to explore.

 Start your first day in Iceland by heading directly to the Blue Lagoon.
 The Blue Lagoon is expensive but worth it!
 It is only a 20-minute drive from Keflavik Airport to the Blue Lagoon but it is much further from Reykjavik, where you will spend the first night, so make sure you go to the Blue Lagoon first.

 Reykjavik is the capital city of Iceland and where about 80 percent of Icelanders live.
-Spend some time in Reykjavik exploring the walkable city.
+Spend at least one day in Reykjavik exploring the walkable city.
 You can even join a historical walking tour that takes you to some of Reykjavik’s most iconic sights.
 If you choose to go at your own pace there are a few things not to miss in Reykjavik.

 Hallgrimskirkja church is not only an interesting cathedral, but if you climb the tower, it offers the best views in the city.
 The Harpa Concert Hall is another one of the more architecturally interesting buildings in Reykjavik.
 A short walk from the concert hall is the Sun Voyager statue, a unique piece of public art that resembles a Viking skip and makes for a great photo opportunity.
 For lunch or an afternoon snack, have one of Iceland’s world-famous hot dogs, then head to Perlan: Wonders of Iceland.
 Here, you can walk through a man-made ice cave and learn some fascinating facts about Iceland and its history.
 Perlan sits on the highest hill in Reykjavik and also offers great views of the city and the water.
 For dinner, I recommend heading to Ostabudin in the heart of the city to try some local fare.